 Currently 13 miles of the Eastrail are open, 5 of which are owned by King County.
-The Eastrail has numerous trail sections including the Cross Kirkland Coordinator and the Redmond Central Connector.
+The Eastrail has numerous trail sections including the Cross Kirkland Corridor and the Redmond Central Connector.
 King County owns just over 16 miles of the Eastrail.